mpdf/mpdf.github.io/fonts-languages/opentype-layout-otl.md

 </tr>
 </tbody> </table>

-Setting <code>useOTL</code> to 0 (or omitting it) will disable all OTL features.
-Setting <code>useOTL</code> to 255 or 0xFF will enable OTL for all scripts.
-Setting <code>useOTL</code> to 0x82 will enable OTL features for Cyrillic and complex scripts.
+Setting `useOTL` to 0 (or omitting it) will disable all OTL features.
+Setting `useOTL` to 255 or 0xFF will enable OTL for all scripts.
+Setting `useOTL` to 0x82 will enable OTL features for Cyrillic and complex scripts.

 In a font like Free Serif, it may be useful to enable OTL features for complex scripts, but disable OTL for Latin scripts (to save processing time).
 However, see above - this may disable kerning in Latin scripts in certain circumstances.